gift-surg/NiftyMIC/README.md

 ```

 ### Automatic Segmentation and High-Resolution Reconstruction of Fetal Brain MRI
-Based on the work described in [EbnerWang2018][ebner-wang-2018] and [EbnerWang2020][ebner-wang-2020], an automated framework is implemented to obtain a high-resolution fetal brain MRI reconstruction in the standard anatomical planes (Figure 2).
+An automated framework is implemented to obtain a high-resolution fetal brain MRI reconstruction in the standard anatomical planes (Figure 2).
+This includes two main subsequent blocks:
+1. Automated segmentation to generate fetal brain masks
+2. Automated high-resolution reconstruction.

+The latter is based on the work described in [EbnerWang2018][ebner-wang-2018] and [EbnerWang2020][ebner-wang-2020].
+Compared to the segmentation approach proposed in [EbnerWang2020][ebner-wang-2020], a new automated segmentation tool has
+been included in the NiftyMIC packaged, called [monaifbs][monaifbs].
+This implements a single-step segmentation approach based on the [dynUNet][dynUNet] implemented in [MONAI][monai].

+The current NiftyMIC version is still compatible with the older segmentation pipeline based on the [fetal_brain_seg][fetal_brain_seg]
+package and presented in [EbnerWang2020][ebner-wang-2020].
+Details on its use are available below, although
+`monaifbs` is the recommended option.

+#### Using monaifbs
-Provided [fetal_brain_seg][fetal_brain_seg] is installed, create the automatic fetal brain masks of HASTE-like images:
+Provided the dependencies for `monaifbs` are [installed][niftymic-install], create the automatic fetal brain masks of HASTE-like images:
 ```
 niftymic_segment_fetal_brains \
 --filenames \